DexterInd/Raspbian_For_Robots/README.md

 * Scratch Starter Program - Start Scratch for the different robots in the Dexter Industries Scratch Program.
 * Test and Troublshoot Program - We've added a Test and Troubleshoot program.
 * Update Program - We have a dedicated program for updating the software, the operating system, and the firmware of your robot.
+* Samba - Samba is installed.
+The login credentials are "pi" and "robots1234".

 ## Host Name